-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your child's head and body.
+- A CT scan , or CAT scan, is a type of x-ray that takes pictures of the child's head and body.
 The pictures may show injuries such as bleeding, joint dislocations, or broken bones.
 The child may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Tell the caregiver if the child has ever had an allergic reaction to contrast dye.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health